scottbrandonmurphy/openmusictheory.github.io/transposition.md

 [![](Graphics/postTonal/transposition.png)](Graphics/postTonal/transposition.png)

-The opening motive—comprising the notes B, D, E, or {11, 2, 4}—is transposed four semitones higher in m.
+The opening motive — comprising the notes B, D, E, or {11, 2, 4} — is transposed four semitones higher in m.
 18, representing the cathedral’s slow ascent above the water.
 Transposing something preserves its intervallic content, and not only that, it preserves the specific arrangement of that thing’s intervals.
 When we hear the passage at m.
 18 above, we recognize its relationship to the passage in m.
 1 because the same intervals return, but starting on a different pitch.

-Transposition is an operation—something that is *done* to a pitch, pitch class, or collection of these things—or alternatively a *measurement*—representing the distance between things.
+Transposition is an operation — something that is *done* to a pitch, pitch class, or collection of these things — or alternatively a *measurement* — representing the distance between things.
 We represent it as *Tn*, where *n* represents the ordered pitch-class interval between the two things.
 To transpose something by *Tn*, add *n* to every element in that thing (mod 12).
 Given the collection of pitch classes in m.
 1 above and transposition by *T4*:

 [![](Graphics/postTonal/t4.png)](Graphics/postTonal/t4.png)

 The result is the pitch classes in m.
 18. *T4* {11, 2, 4} = {3, 6, 8}.